 Camping in West Maui

-Camping in West Maui is kind of the complete opposite of hiking on Haleakala Crater.
+Camping in West Maui is kind of the complete opposite of camping in Haleakala Crater.
 The weather is much warmer and you’ll be next to the water basically sleeping on the beach.

 Papalaua Wayside Park

 The Papalaua Wayside Park is Maui camping directly on the beach.
 This campground located on the Pali, directly on the side of the road.
 Can we say car camping Maui?